Repeat after the tutor.

 - He wants to drink water.

-- We want to start a business.
+- We want to increase business significantly.

 - She wants to forget about everything.

-- Chris wants to marry me.
+- Chris wants to work with us.

 Here are some grammar tips.